Programs and Advocacy

 Habeas Project

-ISLA is currently developing a project to meet the high demand for habeas corpus petitions on behalf of immigrants detained in Louisiana.
-With the Trump administration's expansion of immigration detention and extreme tactics, habeas has become an increasingly important tool for defending detained immigrants.
-ISLA staff will work in partnership with other local and national organizations and experts to mentor volunteers and file habeas petitions in federal court.
+In the Fall of 2025, ISLA launched a Habeas Project, in collaboration with the National Immigration Project (NIP), to meet the high demand for habeas corpus petitions on behalf of unrepresented immigrants detained in Louisiana and the Gulf Coast.
+With the Trump administration's expansion of immigration detention and the practical elimination of bonds for detained immigrants, habeas corpus petitions in federal court have become one of the most important tools for seeking release from detention.
+ISLA staff is working in partnership with other local and national organizations and experts to mentor volunteers and file habeas petitions in federal court.
+If you are an attorney who would like to get involved in our Habeas Project, email jgutierrez@islaimmigration.org

 04